 Load, the follow-up to Metallica's squillion-selling Black Album, was widely considered to be a bit of a letdown when it came out 25 years ago.
 That's not exactly a fault of the band, look at any other landmark effort in an artist's catalog and the LP that came after it rarely lives up to the...
 Continue Reading →

-New Year’s Resolutions: Some Recommendations
+New Year’s Resolutions 2021: Some Recommendations for Your Favorite Artists

 Just like you and I, there are rockers, rollers and other assorted musical miscreants out there who need help keeping their declared promises to make the next 12 months better than the dozen prior.
 It shouldn’t be that hard to improve upon the raging dumpster fire of 2020, but – hey – people thought the...
 Continue Reading →